codedeki/Express-Social-App/README.md

 ## To Login, use the link https://social-net-app.herokuapp.com/ and try the following (or make your own account):

+_...Please wait for the link to load...!
+Free hosting on Heroku may load the app slower than usual..._

 username: donkey
 password: donkey123